ryersondmp/sa11y-wp/readme.txt

 4. The Advanced Settings page where admins can customize different settings.

 == Changelog ==

+= 1.1.9 =
+* Fixed a bug affecting WordPress versions 6.6 and earlier.

 = 1.1.8 =
 * Upgrade to Sa11y 4.0